scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Start and Restart Windows (UWP/WinUI) Applications on Windows Startup](https://nicksnettravels.builttoroam.com/launch-on-startup/) - (November 14, 2020) - A while ago Windows introduced a little-known feature that allows applications to automatically restart when Windows is restarted.
+However, rather than just look at this feature, which Windows app developer get for free, in this post we’re going to look at different options for starting and restarting a Windows application when Windows starts/restarts.

 * [Uno Platform 3.2: .NET 5, C# 9 support and .NET 5 WebAssembly AOT Support](https://platform.uno/blog/uno-platform-3-2-net-5-c-9-support-and-net-5-webassembly-aot-support/) - (November 9, 2020) - The 3.2 release is loaded with features and performance improvements.
 Most of the release focused on upcoming .NET 5 and all benefits Uno Platform gets from building on top of it.
 However, we are also releasing improvements to the controls and tooling we introduced in previous releases.

 * [Syncfusion Previews WinUI Controls](https://visualstudiomagazine.com/articles/2020/11/04/syncfusion-3.aspx) - (November 4, 2020) - Syncfusion's latest update to its various third-party development controls and tools provides preview support for WinUI, Microsoft's UI framework for all Windows apps across both Win32 and Universal Windows Platform (UWP).